jimratliff/GenoMac-user/resources/docs_to_display_to_user/Mail_app_how_to_configure_accounts.md

 - You immediately define one or more email accounts from within Mail.app

 > [!IMPORTANT]
-> **We choose to specify the email accounts in Settings » Internet Accounts, not directly in Mail.app**
+> **We choose to specify the email accounts in System Settings » Internet Accounts, not directly in Mail.app.**

-# Make Mail.app active
-❑ Make Mail.app the active app.
-(The Hypervisor should have launched Mail.app for you already.)

 # Add at least one email account to Mail.app
 - First thing you’ll see is a request to add an email account.
 The offered options are: